hasan-rakibul/PC-SRGAN/README.md

 # PC-SRGAN: Physically Consistent Super-Resolution Generative Adversarial Network for General Transient Simulations

-**This repository is the official implementation of the above-titled paper, currently under review for the IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI).**
+**This repository is the official implementation of the above-titled article, published in the _IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)_.**

 **The paper also releases [Transient Simulation Datasets Using Allen-Cahn and Eriksson-Johnson Equations](https://doi.org/10.5281/zenodo.15681249).**